Here's How Your Trade 22nd Century Group Inc. (XXII) Aggressively Right Now

 Sponsored

-The average price from analysts is $7.00.
+The average price from analysts is $7.00, which is $1.85 above the current price.
 XXII currently public float of 136.27M and currently shorts hold a 5.50% ratio of that float.
-Today, the average trading volume of XXII was 3.35M shares.
+Today, the average trading volume of XXII was 4.02M shares.

 XXII’s Market Performance

-XXII stocks went down by -11.08% for the week, with a monthly jump of 11.85% and a quarterly performance of 12.63%, while its annual performance rate touched 372.06%.
-The volatility ratio for the week stands at 7.42% while the volatility levels for the past 30 days are set at 9.25% for 22nd Century Group Inc..
-The simple moving average for the period of the last 20 days is -2.99% for XXII stocks with a simple moving average of 84.99% for the last 200 days.
+XXII stocks went up by 60.44% for the week, with a monthly jump of 73.40% and a quarterly performance of 84.59%, while its annual performance rate touched 568.83%.
+The volatility ratio for the week stands at 19.14% while the volatility levels for the past 30 days are set at 11.29% for 22nd Century Group Inc..
+The simple moving average for the period of the last 20 days is 49.28% for XXII stocks with a simple moving average of 184.71% for the last 200 days.

 Analysts’ Opinion of XXII